Large N instantons from topological strings

 As we have seen in this work, the large $N$ instantons of the ABJM matrix model are also described by the topological string instanton amplitudes.
 This is perhaps not so surprising, since the $1/N$ expansion of the ABJM matrix model coincides with the genus expansion of topological string theory on the local $\IF_0$ geometry \cite{mpabjm,dmp}.
 There is another class of non-conventional matrix models, associated to quantum mirror curves \cite{mz,kmz}, whose large $N$ instantons are described by (\ref{ntinst}), due essentially the same reasons; namely, their $1/N$ expansion is conjectured to be given by the genus expansion of a topological string.
 In all these cases, we are lacking a microscopic picture of the large $N$ instantons in the matrix models themselves.
 It would be also interesting to see whether the large $N$ instantons of the matrix models appearing more generally in the localization of Chern--Simons--matter theories are also described by (\ref{ntinst}).

 Another interesting question is the following.
 It was found in \cite{gmz} that the Borel resummation of the $1/N$ expansion of the ABJM matrix model is not enough to reproduce its exact value, and non-perturbative corrections are needed.
 It is likely that the large $N$ instantons of the ABJM matrix model described in this paper provide the sought-for non-perturbative corrections.
 Eventually, one would like to have a complete ``semiclassical decoding" of the exact matrix model in terms of a Borel resummed trans-series.
 Some first steps in this decoding were achieved in \cite{cms} for a close cousin of the ABJM matrix model, namely the local $\IP^2$ matrix model introduced in \cite{mz}, but much remains to be understood.
+Let us note that this decoding would be very different from the Fermi gas representation of the ABJM matrix model, which involves partial resummations of the weak and strong coupling expansions (in particular, the Fermi gas picture does not require Borel resummations).

 Finally, we note that the results we have obtained for the asymptotics of orbifold Gromov--Witten invariants in $\IC^3/\IZ_3$ are perhaps the simplest ones that can be derived from the topological string instanton amplitudes (\ref{ntinst}).
 They give new results in Gromov--Witten theory and provide at the same time precision tests of the instanton amplitudes.
 It would be interesting to generalize these results to other Calabi--Yau orbifold points, both in the toric and the compact cases.